NullVoxPopuli/emberclear/README.md

 # [emberclear](https://emberclear.io)

-emberclear is published at: https://emberclear.io and can be run locally via
+emberclear is published at: https://emberclear.io and can be run locally with docker via
 ```
-cd emberclear/packages/frontend
-yarn install
-yarn start:dev
+docker run -d -p 4201:80 nullvoxpopuli/emberclear
 ```
 and then can be visited at `http://localhost:4201`.